jasujm/bridge/README.md

 In pure peer‐to‐peer model each player has their own instance of backend application and (presumably) local frontend connecting to it.

-    $ /the/build/directory/bridge --bind=tcp://*5555 --positions='["north"]' \
+    $ /the/build/directory/bridge --bind=tcp://*:5555 --positions='["north"]' \
     >   --connect='["tcp://peer1.example.com:5555",…]' &
     $ /the/source/directory/python/bridge_gui.py tcp://localhost:5555

-One seat is assined to each frontend.
 Players and their cards are shown in the middle of the screen.
 The player whose position is bolded has turn to call (during auction) or play a card to the trick (during playing).
 Only the cards of the player in turn and (during the playing phase) the dummy are shown at any time.

 Note!
 The application does not yet correctly handle peers and clients leaving and rejoining the game.
 If connection is lost, the player is never reassigned.